Tuttotorna/OMNIA-VALIDATION/docs/PROJECT_STATUS.md

-sufficient for result JSON parseability checks sufficient for enveloped-result schema checks sufficient for legacy-wrapper sanity checks not yet sufficient for full experiment reproduction
+sufficient for result JSON parseability checks sufficient for enveloped-result schema checks sufficient for legacy-wrapper sanity checks sufficient for basic hash utility checks not yet sufficient for full experiment reproduction not yet sufficient for artifact manifest validation
 ```

 Current CI-protected guarantees: